 This is an 8 race series.
-Every racer accumulates points for each race in which they participate.
-The best 7 races count toward the points total for each racer at the end of the series, and anyone who runs at least 1 race qualifies to enter the Race of Champions at the ET Finals
+Every racer who chooses to sign up accumulates points for each race in which they participate.
+The best 7 races count toward the points total for each racer at the end of the series, and anyone who runs at least 1 race qualifies to enter the Race of Champions at the ET Finals.

 This is an eight-race series; we will count your best seven races for points.
 You must run at least one Summit Series Race in order to qualify for the NHRA Summit Race of Champions at the ET Finals.
 At the ET Finals, you can also qualify for a chance at big prize money, A Wally, and Gold Card at the World Finals.